-Begin your map compilation in the ArcGIS Maps: Compilation window.
+Begin your map compilation in the Compilation window.
 Use this window to do the following:

-- Preview your map's size at the scale it will appear in Illustrator or Photoshop after sync.
+- Preview your map's size at the scale it will appear in Adobe Illustrator or Adobe Photoshop after sync.

 - Add content such as web maps, layers, and data.

-- Synchronize the map to Illustrator or Photoshop.
+- Synchronize the map or layers to Illustrator or Photoshop.